There is a little irony that those of us in the customer service space have been observing since customer support first went online.

 Active Twitter and Facebook users expect to hear back even faster.
 Businesses are responding with all hands on deck, manning every touchpoint – live chat, social media customer service, phone, email – to serve their busy, multitasking user base.

-In other words, a silent majority of customers would rather pop into your website, leaf through your how-to resources by themselves and resolve their own issues.
-They want gratification so instant that they’d rather not talk to you at all.
+A silent majority of customers would rather pop into your website, leaf through your how-to resources by themselves and resolve their own issues.

 There are a few reasons consumers prefer to DIY: